 How Do You Keep Your Donors Giving?

 Smart nonprofit fundraisers know we need to work on keeping our donors.
 We know why donor retention is more important than donor acquisition.
-You may have read the depressing report from AFP that points out how nonprofits lose more donors than we gain.
+You may have heard the depressing news that nonprofits often lose more donors than we gain.

 But how do we actually go about retaining our donors in the real world?
 What does that mean on a practical level?